Dwight Moore Papers, 1896-1975

 Dwight Munson Moore (1891-1985) was born in Zanesville, Ohio, and graduated from Denison University (Granville, Ohio) in 1914.
 In 1917 he joined the Army and served in France on hospital trains as a medical department sergeant during World War I.

-After the war, Moore remained in France and studied at the University of Montpelier.
+After the war, Moore remained in France and studied at the University of Montpellier.
 In 1919 he returned to Ohio where he taught chemistry at Monroeville High School.
 In 1924 Moore received a doctorate in botany from Ohio State University.
 That year he and his wife, Elizabeth French (1897-1965), a native of Chicago, Illinois, moved to Fayetteville, Arkansas.

 Moore's teaching career in Arkansas began at the University of Arkansas where he taught botany between 1924 and 1957.
 He was active in building the state's primary research collection of herbarium species.
 Soon after arriving in Arkansas he began collecting botanical specimens and by the time of his retirement he was recognized nationally as an authority on Arkansas plants.